-Although I started to managing thewealthwisher.com (TW2), from October 2015 but my story started 15 years ago.
-This was in 2002 August month that changed everything for me.
-I was in my final years of Business Management (Specialisation- Finance) and wanted to choose financial field but ironically got placed in Brand Management with one of the India’s Leading Consumer Durable Company.
-I had the best offer that my college could provide and the best part was my girlfriend also got placed at the same company and same location.
+Although I started to managing thewealthwisher.com (TW2), from October 2015 but the journey in Personal Finance Industry started 15 years ago.
+I started working in 2002 August when I was in my final years of Business Management.
+My aim was to join the financial industry but ironically got placed in Brand Management with one of the India’s Leading Consumer Durable Company.
+This was the best offer that my college could provide and the irony of life was that my girlfriend also got placed at the same company and same location.
 So I knew that with the job, I would get a solid life partner too.

 When you get something the brain starts counting the pros and cons.
 I started asking myself, what was I doing?
-I had the inclination to learn finance but I was giving up for money and ease.
-The thought of a “settled life” was overpowering my passion.
+I had that calling- the inclination to learn finance but I was giving up for money and ease.
+The thought of a “settled life” was suppressing my passion.
 It was not an easy decision as the company was paying me Rs 11000 pm during the internship and a handsome package on getting confirmation.
-I came from a middle-class family with limited income, so what more could you ask for?
+I came from a middle-class family with limited income, so it was a lot of money.

 But as they say, when calling comes, you sail.
-In August 2002, I rejected the offer and came back to join Bajaj Capital for Rs 1000 pm as a trainee.
+I rejected the campus offer in August 2002, and came back to join Bajaj Capital for Rs 1000 pm as a trainee.
 Yes from 11 k to 1k – for my passion.

 I worked at this level and salary for around 8 months learning the basics of personal finance.
-I was lucky to have seniors as friends who trained me hard, engaging during late hours at odd places to learn like bar or parking lots.
-At the end of 8th month, my manager and the first boss got me interviewed and finally I was on confirmed rolls of a Personal Finance company.
+I was lucky to have seniors as friends who trained me hard, engaging during late hours at odd places- like bar or parking lots.
+At the end of 8th month, my manager and the first boss got me interviewed and finally I was on confirmed rolls of a leading company which was a financial supermarket.

 After this landing, my journey started and my confrontation with truth started happening.
 Although I was born in a Rajasthani family but I was never spoon-fed the Marwari traditions of managing money.
 I was new and raw to this world where billions change hands every day.

-There are good stories also… I have seen advisors turning down offers which will bias their advice.
+There were good stories too… I have seen advisors turning down offers which will bias their advice.
 I have seen financial planners turning someone’s life.
 Goals being fulfilled, prosperity, client turning wealthy and stress-free.
 I have seen advisor going an extra mile and even at the risk of spoiling his cash flow and relation, he stops an investor from committing a blunder.